cwchentw/objcheck/README.md

 `objcheck`, aka Objective-C Check, tests Objective-C and Objective-C++ code against both Clang and GCC automatically.

+## Warning

+`objcheck` checks target source by compiling and executing it.
+Hence, DON'T use `objcheck` against untrusted source.

 ## Why `objcheck`?

 Currently, the major Objective-C compilers, Clang and GCC, are not totally compatible at code level.
 If wanting to check compiler compatibility for our Objective-C code base, we have to compile it twice.